Last updated July 2026

 How long does the Bridge Climb take?

 Yes.
-The Auckland Harbour Bridge is toll-free for all vehicles.
+The bridge remains toll-free for all vehicles.